kbase/narrative_method_store/README.md

-narrative_method_store
+Narrative Method Store
 ======================

-KBase service for accessing specifications and documentation on available narrative methods
+KBase service for accessing specifications and documentation on available narrative methods.